How to treat acne?

-In the previous blogs we already explained the four primary factors and lifestyle factors that may influence (the severity of) your acne.
+In the previous blog we already explained the four primary factors and lifestyle factors that may influence (the severity of) your acne .
+In this blog we will focus on the treatments for acne .

 For professional advice on this topic, we consulted dermatologist Dr. Maselis.